 To do so:

-1. Go to the Emailer Redirection page (Registry > Events > Inbound Email), and then click the [Create] button.
+1. Go to the Emailer Redirection page (Events > Inbound Email, or Registry > Events > Inbound Email in the SL1 classic user interface), and then click the [Create] button.
 The Add Policy modal page appears.

 2. Complete the following fields: